Repository Structure

 The redox project is actually just the root of the build system.
 It does not contain any of the code that the final Redox image will include.
 It includes the Makefiles, configuration files, and a few scripts to simplify setup and building.
 The redox project can be found here.

 Doing a git clone of redox.git with --recursive fetches the full build system, as described in the .gitmodules file.
-The submodules are referred to using an SHA to identify what commit to use, so it's possible that your fetched subprojects do not have the latest from their master branch.
+The submodules are referred to using a SHA hash to identify what commit to use, so it's possible that your fetched subprojects do not have the latest from their master branch.
 Once the latest SHA reference is merged into redox, you can update to get the latest version of the subproject.

-Packages and Recipes
+Recipes

 Cookbook